uboslinux/ubos-docs/sphinx/developers/toyapps.rst

 example application used to teach RoR on the ``rubyonrails.org`` website, and packaged it for UBOS.

+Note: These toy apps are published in the ``toyapps`` repository, which is not enabled by default.
+For how to enable, see :doc:`/users/enabling-nonstandard-repos`.

 You may want to read through the documentation for these apps in this sequence:

 .. toctree::